Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Case Study

 Given that the costs $c_f^p$ are randomly generated, we consider five different seeds per instance configuration, (network, number of facilities, and capacity level).
 Thus, for {\NDFPP}-Selection, {\NDFPP}-Binomial, and {\NDFPP}-Discrete, we have $5 \times 2 \times 3=30$ instances per seed (150 in total).
 For {\NDFPP}-Normal, we have $5 \times 2=10$ instances per seed (50 in total).

-\subsection{Comparative results for {\NDFPP}-Selection}
+\subsubsection{Comparative results for {\NDFPP}-Selection.}

-The DEP of the original program is formulated in~\citet{bhuiyan2020stochastic} as an MILP obtained by linearizing the probability function~\eqref{discrete_selec_prob}.
-To solve this MILP, we implemented the same methodology as \citet{bhuiyan2020stochastic}: an {\sf L}-shaped decomposition accelerated with nondominated cuts and valid inequalities.
-We compare this approach with solving our transformed program with the SAA.
-Note that we cannot apply the SAA to the original program as it has endogenous uncertainty.
+For the case of discrete selection of distributions, the literature on endogenous uncertainty has mainly linearized the probability function~\eqref{probability} with different approaches.
+Here, we consider the {\DEOP} formulated in~\citet{bhuiyan2020stochastic} as an {\MILP}.
+To solve this {\MILP}, we implemented the same methodology as \citet{bhuiyan2020stochastic}: an {\sf L}-shaped decomposition accelerated with nondominated cuts and valid inequalities.
+We compare this approach with the {\SAATP}.
+Note that we cannot apply the {\SAA} to the {\DEOP} as it has endogenous uncertainty.